xebialabs-community/xld-jira-plugin/README.md

 # Installation #

-Place the plugin JAR file into your `SERVER_HOME/plugins` directory.
+* Copy the latest JAR or XLDP file from the [releases page](https://github.com/xebialabs-community/xld-jira-plugin/releases) into the `XL_DEPLOY_SERVER/plugins` directory.
+* Restart the XL Deploy server.

 # Usage #